faasm/faasm-experiments/README.md

 # Faasm experiments

-Repository for holding all experimental/ transient code related to [Faasm](https://github.com/lsds/faasm.git).
+This repository holds all experimental/ transient code related to [Faasm](https://github.com/lsds/faasm.git).

 Docs on specific experiments are held in the relevant subfolders.